seasonjs/stable-diffusion/README.md

 * libstable-diffusion.dylib / libstable-diffusion.so / stable-diffusion.dll (buildin)
 * the model file
 * the tokenizer file (buildin)
+* cuda runtime library, if you use cuda

 ## Low level API